sankaritan/unslop.me/README.md

-# 🧹 Unslop
+# 🧹 Unslop.me

-A Chrome extension that humanizes AI-generated text to sound like real people — with customizable personas.
+A Chrome extension that converts the AI-slop your collegues routinely send you in work chat to something they would actually say IRL.

 ## What does it do?

-Tired of reading obviously AI-written messages from colleagues?
-Unslop converts corporate buzzword-laden, ChatGPT-flavored text into natural, human-sounding language.
+*It's 2PM.
+Mark keep sending you messages that consist of perfectly aligned bullet points, set of well-crafted emojis, bolded text for clever emphasis and flawless grammar.
+This looks good, except when you last talked to Mark, you get something like "dunno mate, i guess we better do something bout that prezentation right" at best.*

+*You miss the old Mark...*

+Not to worry, now you can create Mark's persona and unslop his perfect, corporate buzzword-laden, ChatGPT-flavored messages back to its original glorious form.

-Highlight any text on any webpage, pick a persona (or use the default "Generic Unslop"), and instantly get a more natural version — powered by Google's Gemini 2.0 Flash.
+Highlight any text on any webpage, pick a persona you've created for your collegues (or use the default "Generic Unslop"), and instantly get a more natural version — powered by Google's Gemini Flash.
+Create your own Google API key and save it to settings.

 ### Features